nebula-contrib/nebula-carina/README.md

 Or you can just set `nebula_auto_create_default_space_with_vid_desc=FIXED_STRING(20)` so that it will be automatically handled.

 ### Define Models
-Then, develop models defined in nebula_model_paths.
+Then, develop models defined in nebula_carina_paths.

 #### Schema Models
 * An TagModel is used to define a nebula tag.